Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 Divorce mediation and high conflict marital relationships seem like the opposite ends.
 According to Kathy J. Marshack, couples in a high conflict divorce are unlikely to engage themselves in business like manners or in a friendlier way, which can mediation misfit to your case.

 Unfortunately, you cannot force your partner to mediate.
-If your spouse shies away from divorce mediation, you need to consider something else to find out the solution because mediation is all about you two.
+If your spouse shies away from divorce mediation, you need to consider something else to find out the solution because mediation is all about you two and it’s a voluntary process.

-Collaborative divorce allows couples to work together with their lawyers to work out the terms of their divorce.
+In collaborative divorce the couple works together with their lawyers to work out the terms of their divorce.
 The attorneys and other professionals use a team approach to assist the couple in this process.

 It’s best for people on okay terms and agree to settle disagreements outside of court.
-However, it can be more expensive than mediation and cost as much as a litigated divorce.
+But it can be more expensive than mediation and cost as much as a litigated divorce.

 In arbitration, an arbitrator gathers evidence from the two of you and, based on that, makes a ruling on who ‘wins’ or ‘loses’.

-It is similar to a trial but not quite.
-It is far less formal, and the arbitrator can impose rules on the couple and penalize them if those rules are broken.
+It is less formal but similar to a trial but not quite.
+The arbitrator can impose rules on the couple and penalize them if those rules are broken.
 It’s best if you want a final (and binding) decision when finalizing your divorce.
-Its disadvantage is that it is similar to litigation and takes your divorce out of your hands.

 Divorce mediation in California can be one of the best options for an amicable and peaceful dissolution.
 But (as we have discussed), you should always prepare yourself and ensure this is what will be best for you and your partner.